Vyral/base-template/_posts/2022-04-22-how-we-start-the-business-day.md

 {% include excerpt.html %}

 What are the three things you can do to maximize the morning of your entire organization?
-I want to answer this question because we have a fantastic routine we follow every day.
-Here is what we do:
+I want to answer this question because we have a fantastic routine we follow every day:

 **1\.
 Start with a positive focus.** Whether on a Zoom call or in the office, we begin with gratitude.
 I ask everybody to tell me some good news in their lives.
 A great side effect of this activity is that you get to know the people that you're in business with on a personal level.